MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/remove-users.md

 - GSP150
 - MET150
 ms.assetid: 494bec9c-6654-41f0-920f-f7f937ea9723
-description: "In this article, you learn how to troubleshoot user profile removal issues in SharePoint and Remove users from SharePoint"
+description: "In this article, you learn how to troubleshoot user profile removal issues in SharePoint and Remove users from SharePoint."
 ---

 # Troubleshoot user profile removal issues in SharePoint